dbca-wa/mpaviewer/README.md

 container registry `ghcr.io`.
 The DBCA maintainer of `mpaviewer` then updates the tag number (e.g. `1.0.0`) in the image run by Kubernetes, which will trigger a hot reload of the image.

+The commands to deploy a new version are in `dev/03_deploy.R`.